Article ID: kb10083Last Modified: 06-Aug-2025

 Note that the error occurs when NT Virtual Machine(s) are not allowed to Log on As a Service.
 This can be fixed by creating a Windows group policy object (GPO) with appropriate settings.

-If the error persists, recreate VMs: delete failed VMs, but avoid deleting not their disks (.vhdxs) files.
+If the error persists, consider recreating VMs: delete failed VM instances, but avoid deleting their disk files (formatted as ".VHDX").

-Create new VMs from scratch, then attach .vhdx disks from original VMs to the created VMs.
+Create new VM instances from scratch, then attach .VHDX disks from the original VMs to the recreated VMs.

 Run an elevated PowerShell and execute: